-- Clean up waste regularly and abnormal spills immediately. - Avoid breathing dust and contact with skin and eyes - Wear protective clothing, gloves, safety glasses and dust respirator. - Use dry clean up procedures and avoid generating dust.
-Minor Spills - Vacuum up or sweep up.
+- Clean up waste regularly and abnormal spills immediately. - Avoid breathing dust and contact with skin and eyes. - Wear protective clothing, gloves, safety glasses and dust respirator. - Use dry clean up procedures and avoid generating dust.
+Vacuum up or sweep up.
+NOTE: Vacuum cleaner must leaner must l - Vacuum up or sweep up.
 NOTE: Vacuum cleaner must be fitted with an exhaust micro filter (H-Class HEPA type) (consider explosion-proof machines designed to be grounded during storage and use).
-H-Class HEPA filtered industrial vacuum cleaners should NOT be used on wet materials or surfaces. - Dampen with water to prevent dusting before sweeping. - Place in suitable containers for disposal.
+H-Class HEPA filtered industrial vacuum cleaners should NOT be used on wet materials or surfaces. - Dampen with water to prevent dusting before sweeping - ▶ Place in suitable containers for disposal.